-First, it was Santa Claus, and then it was the tooth fairy, followed by the ever-elusive Prince Charming.
-We treasure these stories because we want so desperately to believe someone is waiting in the wings to give us the things we desire.
+First, it was Santa Claus, then the tooth fairy, followed by the ever-elusive Prince Charming.
+We treasure these stories because we desperately want to believe someone is waiting in the wings to give us the things we desire.
 As we venture into adulthood, we soon realize these seemingly harmless tales become a crunch as we continue to wait on something outside of ourselves to come to our rescue and, in turn, abandon ourselves.

 Here’s what I know for sure: confident little girls become financially successful women.